-To learn more about how changes in the Antarctic Ice Sheet could affect sea level, see State of the Cryosphere: Sea Level.
+To learn more about how changes in the Antarctic Ice Sheet could affect sea level, see State of the Cryosphere: Ice Sheets and State of the Cryosphere: Sea Level.
 To read about an NSIDC research project on the Antarctic Ice Sheet, see Antarctic Megadunes.

 What can ice sheets tell us about Earth's climate history?

 Scientists extract ice cores from ice sheets and ice caps, studying them to learn about past changes in Earth's climate.
 Ice sheets are made up of layers of snow and ice that collected over millions of years.
 Those layers contain trapped gases, dust, and water molecules that scientists can use to study past climates.

 State of the Cryosphere: Ice Sheets.
 Find current information on Greenland and Antarctic ice sheets.